linazoo/third-phase/resources/final-projects.md

 ## Day 1 - Wednesday

-* As a group decide what is MVP
 * As a group decide what tech is needed
 * Begin researching idea and tech
 * Build backlog